Worth Seeing

 OTHER INTERESTING RUINS OF ANCIENT SITES

-Two round towers on the top of a small hill plus part of the citadel wall are all that remain from the ancient town, which probably extended along the whole valley.
-The western tower is dated the 5th century and the eastern 4th century BC.
+Two round towers on the top of a small hill, plus part of the citadel wall, are all that remain from the ancient town, which probably extended along the whole valley.
+The western tower is dated to the 5th century, and the eastern 4th century BC.
 Many sculptured stones and pieces of pottery are littered around the site.
 They may also have been a temple devoted to the god Pan.

-St. Sophia, old Christian church at Blo – 6th century BC
+St. Sophia, an old Christian church at Blo – 6th century BC

 Selinus’ Kastro wall ( Loutraki) – 5th century BC